mlswg/mls-protocol/draft-ietf-mls-protocol.md

   consistent with the value of the extension in the GroupContext, according to the semantics of the specific extension.

-* A client joining a group MUST populate the GroupContext extensions with exactly the contents of the extensions field in the Welcome message.
-If any extension is unrecognized (i.e., not contained in the corresponding KeyPackage), then the client MUST reject the Welcome message and not join the group.
+* If any extension in a GroupInfo message is unrecognized (i.e., not contained in the corresponding KeyPackage), then the client MUST reject the Welcome message and not join the group.

+* The extensions populated into a GroupContext object are drawn from those in the GroupInfo object, according to the definitions of those extensions.

 Note that the latter two requirements mean that all MLS extensions are mandatory, in the sense that an extension in use by the group MUST be supported